Cecil Lowther: Career

-In October 1913, on the eve of World War I, he commanded 1st Battalion Scots Guards until being wounded in November 1914.
-He then commanded 1st (Guards) Brigade, which was broken up in August 1915, and afterwards became Military Secretary at General Headquarters France.
+In October 1911 he was promoted to the temporary rank of lieutenant colonel while assigned to the personal staff of the governor general of Canada, becoming his military secretary.
+In October 1913, on the eve of the First World War, and having reverted to major upon relinquishing his previous assignment, he was promoted to the substantive rank of lieutenant colonel and became commanding officer (CO) of the 1st Battalion, Scots Guards, succeeding Colonel Frederick James Heyworth.

+He remained in command until being wounded while leading the battalion in action on the Western Front in November 1914.
+He succeeded Brigadier General Charles FitzClarence in command of the 1st Division's 1st Guards Brigade, for which he was granted the temporary rank of brigadier general.
+Promoted to brevet colonel in February 1915, he then continued to command the brigade which was broken up in August, and in September he succeeded Major General Sir William Lambton as military secretary at the general headquarters (GHQ) of the British Expeditionary Force (BEF) in France.
 On 24 February 1916 he received the Légion d'honneur, class of Commandeur, and in the Birthday Honours of 1918 he was appointed Knight Commander of the Order of St Michael and St George.

 Lowther was elected as Member of Parliament (MP) for Appleby at a by-election in 1915, but the constituency was abolished in 1918.
 In 1921 Lowther returned to Parliament as MP for Penrith and Cockermouth succeeding his brother James, who had held the seat since 1886 and been the Speaker since 1905, became Viscount Ullswater, but lost the seat in the 1922 general election to the Liberal Levi Collison.
 He did not attempt to return to politics.

 He was elected a Fellow of the Royal Geographical Society on 11 November 1901.
 In 1912, he published From Pillar to Post, an account of his travels.
 In 1925, he co-authored The Scots Guards in the Great War, 1914–1918.